btingle/software-renderer-v1/README.md

 # software-renderer-v1
 A software renderer implemented from scratch in Java.
-Features programmable shaders with vertex and fragment stages.
-Also contains implementation of scene graph and object/component system (like unity) for creating interactive games.
+Features multithreaded rendering, programmable shaders with vertex and fragment stages, and a scene graph and object/component system (like unity) for creating interactive games.
 Features a demo that allows you to fly a plane around procedurally generated terrain.

 ![Screenshot of renderer demo](https://i.ibb.co/Tghnkx4/planescreenshot.png)